 The opening line that jumps straight into the action

 A great way to immediately catch your reader’s attention is by throwing them right into the story.
 Personally, I really like these kind of opening lines because it means I have to figure out what is going on without a lot of extra details.
 Maybe the protagonist is being chased or maybe they just learned that their best friend died?
-Whatever the case, this is a good way to open
+Whatever the case, this is a good way to open your story.

 This type of opening line works well for a multitude of genres.
 As long as you open your scene with the action (even if it’s not a high-adrenaline kind of action), this should work well because it allows the reader to immediately slip into the protagonist’s situation.
 We’re intrigued enough to keep reading, and once the immediate scene is over, you can slow down and give us some more information about their life, their world, and the bigger plot.